aws-samples/amazon-sagemaker-feature-store-end-to-end-workshop/07-module-feature-monitoring/README.md

 * Executing Feature Monitoring
 * Simulate Feature Drift
 * Extract statistics from profile job execution and persist to S3
-* Visualisation of the feature group statistics
+* Visualization of the feature group statistics and feature drift
 * Cleanup resources

 ### Notebooks: